 Bunnies usually show aggression because they are afraid or frustrated with something, usually food, or because they want to defend their territory like their litter tray.
 This behavior can include nipping, biting, boxing or jumping at you.

-If your bunny has become aggressive towards you or is behaving antisocially you should try and gain their trust again before you use discipline to correct their behavior.
+If your bunny has become aggressive towards you or is behaving antisocially you should try and gain their trust again before you use discipline to correct any behavior.

-Please note, changes in rabbit usual social behavior can be a sign that your bunny is feeling unwell or in pain.
-If you're concerned arrange a visit to the vet.
+Lastly it's worth noting that changes in rabbit usual social behavior can sometimes be a sign that your bunny is feeling unwell or in pain.
+If you are concerned, speak to a vet specializing in exotic pets.